-MA Special Educational Needs is a one year full-time, or two years part-time, programme for teachers and associated professionals that wish to deepen their understanding of effective educational practice for pupils with special educational needs.
+MA Special Educational Needs is a one year full-time, or two years part-time, programme for teachers and associated professionals working in either mainstream or more specialised contexts.

-Our programme is suitable for both UK-based and international students, and considers both UK and international policy contexts.
+The programme is suitable for both UK-based and international students, and considers both UK and international policy contexts.
 Recent and current students have come from Cyprus, Greece, Hong Kong, Kenya, Namibia, Oman and Taiwan.

-MA Special Educational Needs considers the principles, policies and practices in the inclusive education of learners with special educational needs (SEN), and draws upon current legislation, governmental and inspection reports, and both national and international research evidence.
+MA in Special Educational Needs considers the principles, policies and practices in the inclusive education of learners with special educational needs (SEN) in both UK and international legislative, oversight and reseach contexts.

 The programme addresses special educational needs for a wide range of age groups, and covers issues such as policy, legislation, assessment and intervention, inter-agency working, partnerships with parents, and pupil participation.

 You will have the opportunity to develop specialist knowledge of current concepts, information and techniques related to special educational needs, and will analyse and evaluate the evidence behind effective strategies for teaching and learning.

 PGCert in Provision for Children with Developmental Disorders